rabbitmq/ra/docs/internals/COMPACTION.md

 The run will start with the oldest segment and move towards the newest segment in the compacting log section.
 Every segment that has no entries in the live indexes list returned by the snapshot state will be deleted.
-Standard Raft log truncation is achieved by returning and empty list of live indexes.
+Standard Raft log truncation is achieved by returning an empty list of live indexes.

+TODO: how to ensure segments containing overwritten entries only are cleaned up.

 ### Compacted segments: naming (phase 3 compaction)

 Segment files in a Ra log have numeric names incremented as they are written.
 This is essential as the order is required to ensure log integrity.

-Desired Properties of phase 3 compaction:
+Desired Properties of phase 3:

 * Retain immutability, entries will never be deleted from a segment.
 Instead they will be written to a new segment.